damianh/docker-ci/README.md

 ## Notes

-- Images based on LTS version of software will, in general, be updated on a quarterly basis or if a particular urgent fix is required.
+- Images will, in general, be updated on a bi-monthly basis or if a particular urgent fix is required.
 - It is not intended to support all possible version combinations.
 - Primary usage audience are products, projects, and organizations that I am personally involved in and for which support will be prioritized.
 One is, of course, welcome to fork/copy/learn from the contents of this repository.
 - PRs to bump versions welcome.
-PRs must include Tag docs.
+Please include Tag docs with PRs.

 ## Example Usages